teusH/MySense/README.md

 #### Raspberry Pi
 The tests are done with the Raspberry Pi 3.
 With the GrovePi+ shield and the big V5/2.5A adapter it gets bulky.
 The new Raspberry Pi Zero V1.3 is half size, uses far less power and costs only 25% of the Pi3.
-We expect the Zero might be applicable.
+We expect the Zero might be more applicable.
+The Raspberry Pi is using WiFi as data communication channel.
+Due to communication reliability the current focus is to use LoRaWan as communication channel.
+Which is less easy and pricing wise to apply with a Pi.

+### PyCom LoPy-4
+The LoPy-4 of PyCom is used as controller for situations where LoRaWan can be used and wireless distances are needed beyond 30 meters up to 2.5km.
+The main focus currently is to use a LoPy-4 in the measurements kit.
+Currently there are about 35 measurement kits operational.
+50% is powered from solar panels.

 ## Costs
 There is no funding (costs and development time is above personal budget level).
-Costs at start are high due to failures on tests of common sensors (Arduino is skipped due to too low level of functionality; Shiney and DHT sesnors failures, application of smaller adaptors, etc.).
+Costs at start are high due to failures on tests of common sensors (Arduino is skipped due to too low level of functionality; Shiney and DHT sesnors failures, application of smaller adaptors, Marvin controller is skipped due to humidity problems, etc.).
 Money is lacking for sensors research and travel expenses coverage to meet other initiatives.

 July 2017: local government is asked to subsidy operational phase: distribution of sensors kits and maintenance.
+They refused ('there are other initiatives').
+A neighboring local government seems to be willing to sponsor.
+A technical high school has started now a second project with MySense.

+July 2019: LoPy-4 based measurement kit have a hardware costs of about 150 euro.
+With solar the costs are about 200 euro (solar panel and regulator).

 ## Licensing:
-FSF GPLV4
+FSF GPLV4.
+All improvements and additions should remain in the public domain.
 Feedback of improvements, or extentions to the software are required.
 * Copyright: Teus Hagen, ver.
-Behoud de Parel, the Netherlands, 2017
+Behoud de Parel, the Netherlands, 2017-2020.

+If any part is used in a commercial setting has to contribute to this project in either financial, code, or other ways and mention MySense in the product or service based on any part of this MySense project information.

 ## References
+At a Koppelting conference we explained how to build the measurment kit and how to visualize the data.
+A PDF of this presentation:  <a href=""http://behouddeparel.nl/sites/behouddeparel.nl/files/20200125-Koppelting-WAR-Amersfoort.pdf" alt="an How To build a kit and show the results">"Measuring Air Quality in an Agri Region: an How To"</a>.

+There is a huge list of literature available on the web.
+Some project were financed by the European Union.
+However we were not able to use there current developemnt due to the closed nature.
 A list of references for the documentation and/or code used in MySense.py:
 * Open Data Stuttgart ESP8266 controller oriented: https://github.com/opendata-stuttgart
 * MIT Clairity CEE Senior Capstone Project report V1 dd 15-05-14